sktime/sktime-dl/README.rst

 Using GPUS
 ~~~~~~~~~~

 With the above instructions, the networks can be run out the box on your CPU.
 If you wish to run the networks on an NVIDIA® GPU, extra drivers and toolkits (GPU drivers, CUDA Toolkit, and CUDNN library) need to be installed separately to sktime-dl.
-See `this page <https://www.tensorflow.org/install/gpu#software_requirements>`__ for links and instructions, and also `this page <https://www.tensorflow.org/install/source#tested_build_configurations>`__ to ensure versioning compatability.
+See `this page <https://www.tensorflow.org/install/gpu#software_requirements>`__ for links and instructions, and also `this page <https://www.tensorflow.org/install/source#tested_build_configurations>`__ for a list of definite versioning compatabilities.

 Lastly, if you have a tensorflow version less than 1.15, `tensorflow-gpu needs to be installed <https://www.tensorflow.org/install/gpu#older_versions_of_tensorflow>`__ in addition to (or in place of) the tensorflow (no suffix) that will be installed automatically, e.g.:
 ::